slateci/slate-puppet/REFERENCES.md

 ##### `config`

-Data type: `Hash[Enum[
+Data type: `Hash[String, Hash]`
-    'InitConfiguration',
-    'ClusterConfiguration',
-    'KubeProxyConfiguration',
-    'KubeletConfiguration',
-    ], Hash]`

-A hash where each key maps to a YAML-compatible hash to be passed to kubeadm init as a config file.
+A hash where each key is a configuration type that maps to a YAML-compatible hash to be passed to kubeadm init as a config file.
 See data/common.yaml for an example.
 See https://godoc.org/k8s.io/kubernetes/cmd/kubeadm/app/apis/kubeadm/v1beta2#hdr-Kubeadm_init_configuration_types
 for all configuration settings. _Do not_ supply InitConfiguration:nodeRegistration:name or
 ClusterConfiguration:controlPlaneEndpoint as these will be overridden by other paramters.
+Each configuration type must be present in config_versions.
+If some configuration values are not specified, kubeadm will use default values for them.

+Default value: {}

+##### `config_versions`

+Data type: `Hash[String, String]`

+A hash mapping each configuration type to its apiVersion.

 Default value: {}